grkn/FsmStateManagement/README.md

 ]
 ```
 - State has fields with revertEndpoint,httpMethod,data to be called by FSM if a state fails.
 - Also there are stateName, and events.
-Fsm implementation enables recursive FSM for design issues.
+Fsm implementation enables recursive states by design.
 - For Example: state1 -> event1 -> state2 -> event2 -> state1.